Alecks20/Personal-Website/pages/securing-server.md

 Port 13923
 ```

-This will disable password authentication, disable root login (Make sure you've setup another account) and allow you to login using public keys, which I showed how to setup above, change the ssh port
+This will disable password authentication, disable root login (Make sure you've setup another account) and allow you to login using ssh keys, which I showed how to setup above and change the ssh port

 Run the command below to apply the ssh configuration settings